How to resolve font problems during Word to PDF or image conversion?

 Suggestion 3: Embed fonts in DOCX

-You can also resolve this font related problem by embedding the necessary fonts in the input Word document using Microsoft Word application and then convert the Word document to PDF/Image using DocIO.
+You can also resolve this font-related problem by embedding the necessary fonts in the input Word document using the Microsoft Word application and then convert the Word document to PDF/Image using DocIO.

-Follow the steps to go to the below option in Microsoft Word application.
-Go to File -> Options -> Save in Microsoft Word application.
-Refer the below screenshot to embed the fonts in Microsoft Word application.
+Follow the steps below to go to the required option in the Microsoft Word application.
+Go to File -> Options -> Save in the Microsoft Word application.
+Refer to the below screenshot to embed the fonts in the Microsoft Word application.

-Internally, DocIO uses those embedded fonts for conversion and it resolves the preservation problems.
+Internally, DocIO uses those embedded fonts for conversion, which resolves preservation problems.

-Note: Using embedded fonts for Word to PDF/Image conversion supported in DOCX format document only.
+- Using embedded fonts for Word to PDF/Image conversion is supported only in DOCX format documents.

-What to do if still facing any preservation difference in PDF, after using above solutions?
+What to do if you still face preservation differences in PDFs after using the above solutions?

 Embed Subset Fonts